ImLecus/Boreas-UI/docs/basics/introduction.md

 ```

 ##### 2. Adding Astra
-To use Astra in your project, you need to use the `link` tag as the example of below:
+To use Astra in your project, you need to use the `link` tag for the CSS and the `script` tag for the JavaScript as the example of below:
 ```html
 <!DOCTYPE html>
 <html lang="en">